-A reprimand will be given by the Area Superintendent or department manager as appropriate upon recommendation of the employee's immediate supervisor.
+A reprimand is discipline and will be given by the Area Superintendent or immediate supervisor.
+When it deems it appropriate, the District will use a reprimand before imposing suspension, demotion or dismissal.
 The reprimand will serve as official notice to the employee that the employee's performance or behavior is seriously below standard and that continuation of such performance or behavior will subject the employee to more serious disciplinary action, including possible discharge.
 When appropriate, the written reprimand may be used in conjunction with a Plan for Individual Improvement in the same manner as set forth in Subsection B above.
 The employee shall receive a copy of the reprimand at the time it is prepared and a copy shall be sent to the POA.
 The employee will have the opportunity to read and sign the reprimand and Plan prior to its being placed in the employee's personnel file.
 Should the employee refuse to sign, that fact should be noted on the document, initialed or signed by the employee unless refused, and then entered into the employee's personnel file.